danwalterlink/vault/dnd.brew.feats.md

 - craft 1 heavy dose by distilling 2 normal ones
 - ignore resistance
 - half damage as acid damage if immune

+#### sharpshooter
+- no quarter: you treat half as no and 3/4 as half cover and other foes do not impede line of sight.
+- versatile: you can use any attack maneuver with ranged weapons
+- focus: if you haven't moved this turn +1 to attack and damage rolls with ranged attacks.
+- eagle eyed: no disadvantage max range; you can discern color even in dim environments.

+-> change max distance on bows based on strength
+: 300 long; below 10 str: 300ft
+  half for every negative ASMod

+#### close-quarters shooter